cypress-io/cypress/docs/source/guides/core-concepts/introduction-to-cypress.md

 {% note success Core Concept %}
 With Cypress, you don't have to assert to have a useful test.
 Even without assertions, a few lines of Cypress can ensure thousands of lines of code are working properly across the client and server!

-This is because many commands have a built in {% urlHash 'Default Assertion' Default-Assertions %} which offer you a high level of guarantee.
+This is because many commands have a built in {% urlHash 'Default Assertion' Default-Assertions %} that offers you a high level of guarantee.
 {% endnote %}

 ## Default Assertions